by Maria Chatzi

 Most of the times, though, carrying actual beach stones into your classroom is not so easy to do, as you would probably need a large variety and a good number of them for all your students.

 Alternatively, you could use photos or magazine pictures of beach rocks, pebbles, boulders - so it is a good idea for teachers to have a shoe box where the class will collect these pictures (everyone should contribute) for these projects.

-What follows is a group of activities parents, teachers, kids' caretakers can use to teach children creative inspiration with beach stones.
-Activities could:
+What follows is a list of activities parents, teachers, kids' caretakers can use to teach children creative inspiration with beach stones.

-a) either naturally follow each other - so you may do them all as a series of projects to be completed within a period of one or two months, or
+a) naturally follow each other - so you may do them all as a series of projects to be completed within a period of one or two months

 b) be used independently of one another - in this case, choose only those you believe would be more fun or more appropriate for your kids.

 Ask the children to pick a rock they like most.

 Ask why they like it so much.
 Put the rock next to your ear.

 Tell them there’s a talking magic creature inside the rock that keeps whispering “I love you.”